More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 -  `id`: Module of a project under assembly
    -  Attribute type: **Property**.
    -  Required
--  `belongsToMobile`: Identification of the assembly to which this module belongs
+-  `belongsToFurniture`: Identification of the assembly to which this module belongs
    -  Attribute type: **Property**.
    -  Required
 -  `finishTime`: Saves date and time information when the finish button is pressed